 Options Basics

 An option is a contract that gives the buyer the right but not the obligation to buy or sell an underlying asset at a fixed strike price on or before the expiry date .
 The buyer pays a premium to the writer (seller), who takes on the matching obligation.
 Calls grant the right to buy, puts grant the right to sell.
-Globally, listed equity option volume hit a record 12.16 billion contracts in 2024, with the ASX listing options on around 70 leading Australian companies plus index options on the S&P/ASX 200.
+Globally, exchange-traded options volume reached record levels in 2024 (FIA Annual Volume Survey), with the ASX listing options on around 70 leading Australian companies plus index options on the S&P/ASX 200.

 Why it matters